 The human genome – our complete set of DNA – was famously sequenced (decoded) under the Human Genome Project, which was declared complete in 2003.
 This was the result of a massive international collaboration, costing around $3 billion.

-Today, advances in technology mean that it is possible to sequence an individual’s DNA for around £1,000.
-This is known as Whole Genome Sequencing, or WGS, and enables us to look for abnormalities (mutations) in an individual’s DNA.
-This is driving the application of precision medicine in the treatment of cancer, and other diseases, with the design of treatments that target specific mutations.
+Today, advances in technology mean that it is possible to sequence the genome of an individual for around £1,000.
+The process is known as Whole Genome Sequencing, or WGS, and it enables us to look for abnormalities (including mutations) within the DNA of an individual.
+Such discoveries are driving the application of precision medicine in the treatment of cancer, and other diseases, by the design of treatments that target specific mutations.

 WGS has identified key genes important in the development of childhood cancer.
 However, although the term ‘whole genome’ is used, 5 to 10 per cent of the genome remains uncharted.
-The role of the uncharted regions in disease development is unknown – and their investigation has been hindered by the limitations of current sequencing technologies.
+The role of these uncharted regions in disease development remain unknown – and their investigation has been hindered by the limitations of current sequencing technologies.

-DNA is arranged on chromosomes.
-Most human cells have 46 chromosomes, arranged in 23 pairs each of which is joined at the ‘centromere’.
-Centromeres have been associated with the development of childhood cancers but have proved particularly challenging to sequence and are part of the ‘uncharted’ part of the genome.
+DNA is packaged into chromosomes.
+Most human cells have 46 chromosomes, arranged into 23 pairs.
+Each chromosome contains a ‘centromere’- a body that is important in cell division.
+Centromeres are part of the ‘uncharted’ regions of the genome, which have proved particularly challenging to sequence.
 It is becoming increasingly evident that some individuals have abnormal centromeres, which increase their susceptibility to cancer.

 They have a solid study design, a very focused scientific question and the right expertise to overcome potential problems.

-External reviewerProfessor Harrison and colleagues recently made a breakthrough discovery that carriers of a rare chromosomal abnormality known as rob(15;21)c have an enormous risk of developing leukaemia.
+External reviewerProfessor Harrison and colleagues recently made a breakthrough discovery that carriers of a rare inherited chromosomal abnormality known as rob(15;21)c, have an enormous risk of developing leukaemia.
 They believe that the ‘trigger’ for leukaemia in these individuals resides in the unique structure of the centromere.

-Following on from this discovery, Professor Harrison and colleagues are developing revolutionary new technologies that will provide the opportunity to elucidate the complete DNA sequence of the centromere for the first time and identify any mutations or variants that may have a biological function in cancer development.
-Their study will focus on the development of new, cutting-edge technologies to sequence the centromere of a specific chromosomal abnormality that predisposes carriers to leukaemia.
+Following on from this discovery, Professor Harrison and her colleague Dr Sarra Ryan are developing revolutionary new technologies that will provide the opportunity to elucidate the complete DNA sequence of the centromere for the first time and identify any mutations or variants that may have a biological function in cancer development.
+Their study will focus on the development of new, cutting-edge technologies to sequence the centromere of the specific rob(15;21)c chromosomal abnormality that predisposes carriers to leukaemia.

 About the research team

-Professor Harrison and her colleagues in Newcastle are collaborating with Mark Akeson, Professor of Biomolecular Engineering at the University of California, Santa Cruz.
+Professor Harrison and Dr Ryan in Newcastle are collaborating with Mark Akeson, Professor of Biomolecular Engineering at the University of California, Santa Cruz.
 Professor Akeson is a prominent figure in the development of novel, cutting-edge technologies, which he has already used to explore an uncharted region of chromosome X.

-With the support of key collaborators (Dr Daniel Turner, Oxford Nanopore Technologies; Dr Chris Tyler-Smith, The Wellcome Trust Sanger Institute), this represents a unique team of researchers, capable of developing the novel techniques to answer a difficult, yet increasingly important, biological question in childhood cancer and leukaemia.
+With the support of other key collaborators (Dr Daniel Turner, Oxford Nanopore Technologies; Dr Chris Tyler-Smith, The Wellcome Trust Sanger Institute), they represent a unique team of researchers, capable of developing these novel approaches to answer difficult, yet increasingly important, biological question in childhood cancer and leukaemia.